 - Subsequent potty training charts that were used for smaller incentives.

 Yes, I DID do charts as well.
-I used them for smaller prizes and to track our success.
+I used them for bigger prizes and to track our success.
 At first I gave him one sticker every time he TRIED to make in the toilet.
 We used another at the end to mark ten days totally dry – and after that we were good to go.

 Charts were a HUGE part of our potty training system.
 They were, however, part of a system.
 I finally decided to share that system with you:

 I can’t reshare this post without first sharing with you an essential tip we gained from training Y, our second child.